logzio/logzio-google-metrics/README.md

 ./run.sh --listener_url=<listener_url> --token=<token> --gcp_region=<gcp_region> --function_name_prefix=<function_name> --metric_types=<metric_types>
 ```

+<b>When you run this script, you should choose the project ID where you need to run the integration.</b>

 Replace the variables as per the table below:

 | Parameter            | Description                                                                                                                                                                                                         |